markuswinkler/XCGLoggerNSLoggerConnector/Pods/ObjcExceptionBridging/README.md

 By default, the supplied log destinations will process the logs on the thread they're called on.
 This is to ensure the log message is displayed immediately when debugging an application.
 You can add a breakpoint immediately after a log call and see the results when the breakpoint hits.

 However, if you're not actively debugging the application, processing the logs on the current thread can introduce a performance hit.
-You can now specify a destination process its logs on a dispatch queue of your choice (or even use a default supplied one).
+You can now specify a destination process it's logs on a dispatch queue of your choice (or even use a default supplied one).

 ```Swift
 fileDestination.logQueue = XCGLogger.logQueue